ToniKoskinen/ToniKoskinen/README.md

 ### Welcome to my profile!
-I'm a master student in Data-Centric Engineering.
-My studies are focused on mathematics, information processing and software engineering.
+I'm a master student in Data-Centric Engineering and my studies focus on Applied Mathematics.

 ## Course projects
 Here are some of my course projects that I have completed during my studies.